cosys-work/tr33ngl/libs/func/src/lib/val/README.md

   u: "some string"
 }

-console.log("Are the values of the type attribute the same?") console.log(chomsky.type === cloneChomsky.type);

 console.log("Are the values of the u attribute the same?");
 console.log(cloneChomsky.u === chomsky.u);

+console.log("Are the values of the type attribute the same?") console.log(chomsky.type === cloneChomsky.type);

 console.log("Are the types the same?", 42 === 42); // yup
 ```

 This interface has everything that the `Nom<U>` interface has and also has everything that the `Val<U>` interface has.
-However, we are not add any new things of its own to this interface.
+However, we are not adding any new things of its own to this interface.
 Therefore, the space inside the braces for the interface `Chomsky<U>` can be left empty.